 Okemo is a popular Vermont family ski resort, and one of our favorite places to take the family skiing.
 This sprawling ski area has beautiful Green Mountains views, super powerful snowmaking, modern efficient lifts and some of the best on-mountain food in New England.
 Okemo now has a bunch of bubbles, the most bubble chairs in North America, heated six pack and quad high-speed chairs with orange bubble covers and heated seats.
 Okemo is constantly growing and improving itself, and impressing our family of skiers.
-2018, Okemo is to be part of Vail Resorts, and the Epic Pass since Vail is purchasing Okemo and sister resorts Mount Sunapee and Crested Butte.
+2018, Okemo is now part of Vail Resorts, and the Epic Pass, since Vail purchased Okemo and sister resorts Mount Sunapee and Crested Butte.
 See our Top Reason we love Okemo!

 What sets Okemo apart from other Vermont ski resorts is the family friendly attitude of the staff.
 Whether its a cheerful check in at the Jackson Gore Inn, or private instruction on the World Cup trail, or enjoying an epicurean Braisde Short Rib lunch at Epic in the Solitude Lodge – Okemo is above the ordinary.
 There is plenty of slope side lodging, indoor and outdoor heated pools for après ski and culinary delights at ski boot friendly gourmet restaurants like Epic and Coleman Brook Tavern’s Wine Room.